SIAM NATURAL

 reduced adipose tissue lipoprotein lipase.

-RBD (refined, bleached, deodorized) and virgin coconut oil.
-RBD oil is subjected
+available: RBD (refined, bleached, deodorized) and virgin coconut oil.
+RBD oil

 high heat, filtration, and processed with sodium hydroxide.
 A properly produced